Being Open-Hearted About Boundaries and Change

 Seth Godin has written about entering into something with an open mind and heart.
-I think it also contains a deeper message about the importance of getting behind the importance of boundaries.
+I think it also contains a deeper message about the necessity of getting behind boundaries.

 “It might not be warranted, but you won’t get far without it.
 Don’t bother going to that meeting or reading that book unless you can momentarily assume the message comes from a place of goodwill and generosity.
 Scepticism doesn’t help you hear.”

 When people slag off books they haven’t read, I wonder, How can you rubbish something you’ve never even picked up?
 And why invest that much energy into scepticism?

 It’s like when I hear people slagging off television programmes (Love Island is a great example).
 Their level of detail indicates that they’ve clearly not only been watching it but sitting there critiquing it.
 Why not just watch something else?

 I’ve been to events with people who walk through the door and start ripping it apart with their acidic commentary.
 It’s like, Couldn’t you afford to be generous with your mind for even an hour?

 As humans, we struggle to admit when we’ve made a mistake or misjudged something.
 This means that sceptics often enjoy something more than they let on or recognise that they’re mistaken but insist on maintaining their original position.

 That’s the problem with scepticism; it doesn’t help you hear or see, but it also means that you’ve more or less made up your mind.